-Also, data from another file can be pulled into these formulas.
+Also, data from another file can be pulled into these formulas using the IMPORTRANGE function.

 In order to sort your spreadsheet data in a powerful and organized way, we can add Pivot Tables to isolate specific data, then Slicers to further sort those tables.
 These filters can sort data in a different way than the built-in pivot table filters and provide additional options for your data sets.